CLICK ON PICTURES FOR INFO AND RESOURCES

 through a variety of life-transforming programs.

 We strive to educate the youth against gangs, drugs, violence, and abuse.
 Our focus is on youth empowerment, education and teaching the lifeskills needed to make changes in your life.

 Our goal is that our Youth Empowerment Programs, “The Streets Don’t Love You Back” Radio Show, the “The Streets Don't Love You Back TV", our Speaking Engagements, our Lifeskills Intervention Program Mentoring and Giving Back Community Projects will be vehicle's to continually educate and make change.
-Rob and I believe that through our vision and The Streets Don’t Love You Back Organization we can and will create change and healing for many people in our country.
+Rob and I believe that through our personal stories, experiences and vision, The Streets Don’t Love You Back Organization can and will create change and healing for many people in our country.